bendrucker/swagger-parameters/readme.md

 # swagger-parameters [![Build Status](https://travis-ci.org/bendrucker/swagger-parameters.svg?branch=master)](https://travis-ci.org/bendrucker/swagger-parameters)

-> Validate and parse swagger parameters arrays
+> Validate and parse request data using swagger parameters arrays

+swagger-parameters turns your [Swagger/OpenAPI parameters](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameterObject) into a full JSON schema that can be used to parse and validate HTTP request data.
+The library is fully server-agnostic.
+You're responsible for converting your request paths and queries into key-value data. swagger-parameters will perform validation and type coercion and return a copy of your parsed data (if valid).

 ## Install